 For several reasons.
-Here at Fox and Wolf HQ we use high-grade quality fragrance oils.
+Here at FOX & WOLF HQ we use high-grade, quality, fragrance oils.
 We also use a larger percentage of fragrance oil in our blends than many candle manufacturers.
 And also, our special blend of wax helps with this too!

 HOW LONG CAN I BURN MY CANDLE FOR?

 It is recommend that a candle, regardless of its size, should not be lit for any longer that 4 hours at a time.
-And, when we test and burn candles here at Fox and Wolf, we usually light them for a maximum of 3-4 hours after the first burn.
+And, when we test and burn candles here at FOX & WOLF, we usually light them for a maximum of 3-4 hours after the first burn.
 As previously mentioned, your first burn needs to be long enough for the melt pool to reach the edges of the container fully.
-This should take about 3-4 hours and no more.
+This should take about 3-4 hours, and no more.

 DO YOU USE DIFFERENT WICKS FOR DIFFERENT CANDLES?

-The answer is yes.
+The answer is yes, absolutely!
 The wick is probably the single most important component in candle making.
 We rigorously test our wicks with each candle and fragrance combination because they all burn differently, depending on the minerals in each oil.

 HOW LONG SHOULD MY CANDLE LAST?